VernonGrant/gnu-c-language-manual/markdown/Narrow-Integers.md

 the variable `int`.
 Not `char`!
 Using that narrow type can force the compiler to truncate values for conversion, which is a waste.
 Furthermore, some functions return either a character value, or -1 for "no character."
-Using `int` keeps those values distinct.
+Using `int` makes it possible to distinguish -1 from a character by sign.

 The narrow integer types are useful as parts of other objects, such as arrays and structures.
 Compare these array declarations, whose sizes on